How to spot and safely remove ticks

 If you see any of these signs of tick infestation on your pets you should thoroughly inspect them for any more potential ticks that may still be bothering them.

-Important places to inspect are the inside of ears, between toes, under the tail, around the genitals, around eyelids, and under the collar.
+Important places to find and remove ticks is to inspect are the inside of ears, between toes, under the tail, around the genitals, around eyelids, and under the collar.

 Tick Removal

-According to the CDC ticks should be removed in the following manner.
+According to the CDC how to remove ticks should be done in the following manner.

 If you are having problems with ticks call Hannan Environmental Services or click here for a FREE no-obligation quote today!
-You can also learn more about us on Facebook.
+You can also learn more about Hannan on our Facebook page.